 One fine morning when you woke up from sleep and started brushing your teeth, you realised that you were spitting a slight amount of blood with the foam.
 After a while, you may notice the bleeding even while eating or at times spontaneously.
-Also Read - Identifying common signs of a hormonal imbalance in women

-If you’re wondering why your gums bleed, here are the top 10 causes: Also Read - Home remedies for bleeding gums: Natural ways to keep your gums healthy
+If you're wondering why your gums bleed, here are the top 10 causes:

 Gums may bleed when they get inflamed and this occurs when people fail to keep their teeth clean.
 A lot of people don`t brush or floss properly and this leads to build up of plaque and tartar on the teeth.
 The gums get irritated and are red, swollen and painful.
 The gums may then bleed at the slightest provocation.
-(Read: 8 tips to improve your oral hygiene) Also Read - Early menopause ups your risk of osteoporosis by almost 56 per cent: How to deal with it
+(Read: 8 tips to improve your oral hygiene)

 This may make cleaning teeth very difficult through routine brushing and may lead to gum bleeding.
 The crooked teeth can also lead to food getting trapped between two teeth.
 This again causes the gum to become inflamed and bleed easily.
 (Read: How crooked teeth may cause gum disease)